AtomicNoggin/include/README.md

 ```js
  include.defaultOption(options, 'javascript');
 ```
-*NOTE:* these options can be overridden in the include options object.
+*NOTE*: these options can be overridden in the include options object.

 ### include.typeLoader
 define a custom loader script.